ZipCPU/zipcpu/rtl/peripherals/README.md

 - [zipmmu.v](./zipmmu.v), an experimental MMU.
 Has only been tested offline.
   An implementation exists which integrates this MMU, however that integration has not been tested so there are certainly some integration bugs remaining.

+*All of these peripherals* have been formally proven.

 If you are looking for the more normal peripherals, block RAM, SDRAM, etc., feel free to examine some of the distributions that use the ZipCPU.